MagentaReds/project-3-srw-multiplayer/README.md

 This is a fan game (strictly for non profit, educational purpose only, please don't sue us!) based off of Bandai Namco's Super Robot Taisen: Original Generation 2 video game for the Nintendo Game Boy Advance.

 The app was developed using Node.js, Express.js, Mongoose, Ejs, Passport.js, and Bcrypt on the backend.
 And jQuery, jQuery UI, Bootstrap, and Ejs for the front end.
-Socket.io is used as the main method of letting the game client and game server communicate with each other.
+Socket.io is used as the main method of enabling the game client and game server communicate with each other.

 Besides the above mentioned technologies and packages/libraries, the main game engine, the game interface between the engine and socket.io, and the game client has been hand coded to purpose.